0xhav0c/secybr.com/_tabs/about.md

 # who am i?

-In the cyber security sector, which I started as a hobby in 2009, I have been continuing as a senior penetration tester for two years.
-I took part in penetration tests of many public institutions and private institutions/organizations.
-As part of the Red Team service, I constantly created and implemented Red Team scenarios and reported them.
-I performed L7 L4 type DoS-DDoS tests.
+I have been continuing as a senior penetration tester for two years in the cyber security sector, which I started as a hobby in 2009.
+I took part in penetration tests of many public and private institutions/organizations.
+My skills include constantly creating and implementing Red Team scenarios, L7-L4 type DoS-DDoS analysis and Network security.

 # aim?